JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 Using [Laravel Forge](https://forge.laravel.com/) and a DigitalOcean droplet, I'm able to turn the server provisioning part of my brain completely off and simply write code, commit, and push.
-Forge does just about everything for you when deploying application servers, including setting up MySQL, PHP versions, server tooling, SSL, etc. I was even able to tweak the deployment script so I could refresh/sync my markdown content with the database.
-You're probably thinking " wait... why do you have a database in the first place?"
+Forge does just about everything for you when deploying application servers, including setting up MySQL, PHP versions, server tooling, SSL, etc. I was even able to tweak the deployment script, so I could refresh/sync my markdown content with the database anytime a new deployment was triggered.
+You're probably thinking "wait... why do you have a database in the first place?"
 There's a few reasons for that.

 I use [torchlight](https://torchlight.dev/) for syntax highlighting in content, and storing the parsed content in the database means I only need to pay the price of content highlighting once at deployment time.
 I also like to keep track of views on each blog, so I need some form of persistent storage.
-I also like to keep my notes in there (one of my few pieces of website flair) where I can simply SSH to my droplet and _drop_ into (no pun intended) a [tinker](https://laravel.com/docs/10.x/artisan#tinker) sesion to create more notes, so something like this just works when I want to add a new note without a GUI component:
+I _also_ like to keep my notes in there (one of my few pieces of website flair) where I can simply SSH to my droplet and _drop_ (no pun intended) into a [tinker](https://laravel.com/docs/10.x/artisan#tinker) session to create more notes, so something like this just works when I want to add a new note without a GUI component: